matrix-org/matrix-spec-proposals/proposals/2134-identity-hash-lookup.md

     "70b1b5637937ab99f6aad01f694b3665541a5b9cbdfe54880462b3f1ad35d1f4"

     The client should generate a salt.
 Let's say it generates "salt123".
-This value is appended to the hash.
+This value is appended to the base64-representation of the hash digest of the initial 3pid and pepper.

     "70b1b5637937ab99f6aad01f694b3665541a5b9cbdfe54880462b3f1ad35d1f4"
     becomes
     "70b1b5637937ab99f6aad01f694b3665541a5b9cbdfe54880462b3f1ad35d1f4salt123"

-    And then hashed:
+    Which is then hashed:

     "70b1b5637937ab99f6aad01f694b3665541a5b9cbdfe54880462b3f1ad35d1f4salt123"
     becomes